claudianeCS/ToDoList-project-v0.1/README.md

 # Using this project:

-* Install grails framework and using a MariaDb database, using this schema:
+* Install grails framework and using a MariaDb database and put this schema:
 ```
 create or replace table user
 (